 Koc's net cash position is pivotal for our rating.
 Under our base case, we anticipate that Koc will retain a net cash position, which could eventually be supported by dividends from its investee assets.
-For 2023, we estimate that Koc will receive dividends, fees, and interest income over TRY25 billion, up from TRY8.7 billion a year ago.
+For 2023, we estimate that Koc will receive dividends, fees, and interest income over

+TRY25 billion, up from TRY8.7 billion a year ago.
 This is supported by its key assets' solid operating results, largely because of their exporting nature.
-Moreover, 55% of Koc's portfolio is directly linked to U.S. dollars, so it is relatively protected from Turkish lira depreciation.
+In the nine months to Sept.
+30, 2023, about 50% of the revenue of Koc's investee assets was linked to hard currencies (including U.S. dollars), so we view Koc's portfolio as relatively protected from Turkish lira depreciation.